 Confusion about Fallout

-The thick dust fog scenario is virtually impossible for power plant reactor accidents, even for the worst-ever nuclear reactor accident at Chernobyl.
+The thick dust-fog scenario is virtually impossible for power plant reactor accidents, even for the worst-ever nuclear reactor accident at Chernobyl.
 The invisible concentrations of microscopic radioactive dust and radioactive gasses from Chernobyl were considerable and resulted in significant short-term biological consequences.
 But, even the atmospheric release of radioactive material from Chernobyl was many, many times less concentrated than would be the case with nuclear weapon’s fallout.
 However, this comparison only holds for Chernobyl, a type of nuclear plant only built by the old USSR; a type of plant judged by America to be too dangerous to be considered, soon after World War II.
 The plants used in the West cannot have Chernobyl-type accidents, and the worst possible invisible radioactive release from a Western nuclear power plant is thousands, if not millions of times less than Chernobyl.
 The mis-association between weapon’s fallout and Western nuclear reactor accidents makes even less sense than with Chernobyl.

 If not fallout, what is radiation?

 At this point we should address a few things concerning radiation itself.
-By far the worst form of radiation from bombs is neutron, which lasts only as long as the blast itself.
+By far the worst form of radiation from bombs is neutron, which lasts only as long as the blast and expanding heat bloom itself.
 High energy neutrons act like tiny bullets that literally rip through living tissue on the microscopic level, causing damage as it goes.
-Also, the neutrons make living tissue its own radioactive source for additional exposure.
+One Neutron can do 20 tim3es more damage than one Gamma "click".
+Also, the neutrons turn living tissue its own radioactive source for additional exposure.
 Fortunately, after the blast wave from the explosion passes and dissipates, almost no neutron radiation remains.
-In addition to the initial avalanche of neutrons, the resulting fallout contains significant concentrations of Gamma rays, Alpha and Beta radiation.
-Gamma radiation is similar to X-rays which can penetrate the body and cause negative ionization effects inside our bodies when in high concentration.
-Gammas are essentially tiny clumps of pure energy that have no electrical charge, which allows them to penetrate through our skin and into living tissue.
-In comparison, each Gamma is about 20 times less damaging than each neutron.

-Next, nearly all the radioactive releases from a civilian reactor during routine operation, and the most probable radioactive elements from accidents, are Beta and Alpha emitters.
-There is no Neutron radiation at all.
-There are precious few Gamma sources to speak of, and only potentially released during a severe accident.
-Thus, the two most damaging forms of radiation from bombs and fallout, Neutron and Gamma, are not what we can realistically expect from power plant reactors.
 One point seems to beg re-emphasis.
 The two main elements emitting the Alphas and Betas from reactors are the inert gasses Krypton and Xenon.
 Because of their chemical inertness they cannot become lodged in the lungs.
 They are breathed in, and breathed right back out.
 Not like a choking cloud of dust at all.
 The vanishingly tiny fraction of these inert gasses that might hypothetically be retained in the lungs are attacked by the body and rapidly surrounded by callous-like barriers that totally attenuate the Alphas and Betas.
 Reactor radioactive atmospheric releases literally bear no resemblance to bomb fallout, whatsoever.

 There has been considerable press about the possible release of radioactive Iodine from worst case power plant reactor accidents, which could concentrate in the thyroid gland.
 The catastrophe at Chernobyl exacerbated this notion, although such a high Iodine release seems unique to the Chernobyl-type reactor alone.
 Regardless, Thyroid-blocking medication is now routinely distributed to everyone living within 10 miles of an American civilian nuclear reactor…just in case a gargantuan burst of radioactive Iodine is somehow belched from the plant‘s ventilation system.
 This is a practice to prevent thyroid irradiation should there be a worst case accident, and a highly unlikely chain of associated safety air cleanup systems also fail, and the fuel cell is massively damaged in order to release the Iodine, and the ruptured fuel particles finds their way out of the many inches thick, solid steel vessel, and, the released Iodine makes it out of the massive steel and concrete barriers surrounding the reactor itself, and is carried by the wind to populated areas.
 Highly unlikely from a non-Chernobyl-type reactor?
 Yes.
 Absolutely impossible?
 No.

-By comparison with Chernobyl, the amount of radioactive debris emitting Alpha and Beta radiation potentially resulting from the worst-possible accident at a Western reactor is vanishingly microscopic.
+By comparison with Chernobyl, the amount of radioactive debris emitting Alpha and Beta radiation potentially resulting from the worst-possible accident at a modern, safety-system protected Western reactor is literally microscopic.
 The entire radioactive release from Three Mile Island resulted in an exposure to the nearest members of the public living downwind which was less than 10% of what they received from natural background radiation that same year.
 People 50 miles away got much less than 1% of their annual natural radiation dose.
-Thirty years of subsequent detailed medical and health records reveal that the biological impact on the public has been zero.
-Further, Three Mile Island‘s accident may well have been the worst possible accident a Western civilian reactor could experience.
-(More on this in the TMI page) The bottom line is this; the public’s radiation exposure from Western reactors, and their worst-possible accidents, in no way corresponds to what the affected public would experience from fallout due to a nuclear explosion.
-It’s worse than comparing apples to oranges.
-It’s the equivalent of saying apples are oranges.
+Thirty years of subsequent detailed medical and health records reveal that the biological impact of TMI on the public has been zero.
+Further, Three Mile Island‘s accident may well have been the worst possible accident a fully-safe-guarded Western civilian reactor could experience.
+(More on this in the TMI page)

 Summation: